swip3798/LunaDB/README.md

 # LunaDB
 LunaDB is a document oriented file based database written in Python.
 It's designed on similar scenarios as [TinyDB](https://github.com/msiemens/tinydb), but with a better scaling with more documents and (hopefully) less memory usage.
 ## Introduction
 LunaDB reads only one document at a time and doesn't save the whole database in one giant JSON.
 Instead it saves every document as an own JSON and seperates them by line breaks.
+Main features from LunaDB:
+* Document based: